(updated February 2018)

-Design – Think About The VisitorDon’t have a “gateway” homepage – i.e. one that asks the visitor to “Click here to visit the website” and “Click here to visit the blog.”
-You’re putting an action – in this case a choice and a click – in between you and your audience for no reason.
+By using a gateway homepage you’re effectively putting an action – in this case a choice and a click – in between you and your audience for no reason.
 Why would you want to obstruct them, just when they’ve been persuaded to visit your site?
-Your site and your blog should be one and the same, as far as your audience is concerned.

 I also see a lot of sites that stick a ton of search keywords at the bottom of this gateway page, in the mistaken hope that it’ll get their business good rankings with web search engines.
 The reality is that Google and the rest are far cleverer than that and know exactly what you’re doing.
 Search engines may even penalize your site ranking based upon such practices.
 However, for me the main reason not to cram-in keywords is simply that it just looks scummy, and shows you don’t have a clue about site SEO best practices.
 Don’t do it.

 Keep it simple.
 Get rid of clutter – i.e. any items on your pages that are simply there to fill space.
 Differentiate your site with text, images, design and typography.
 While on the subject of type: make sure that there’s enough contrast between your text and the background.
 Light beige text on a cream background might look cool and dreamy, but it’s no good if most people can’t read it.
 Also, make sure the size of your text is large enough.
 Depending on the font that means at least 12 point, and maybe as much as 16 point – and that’s before you start thinking about typeface size rendering on mobile devices.

 Simplify navigation.
 Too many menus, and drop-downs confuse and actually reduce choice.